 American Yacht Harbor has 123 total berths and 4 mega yacht berths, electricity, 24-hour security, private showers, sport fishing return station, ships chandlery, restaurants, and entertainment.
-In addition, there are shopping, Wi-Fi, high-speed fuel pumps, provisioning services, vessel maintenance flexibility, waste disposal services, and nearby laundry.
+In addition, there are shopping, WI-FI, high-speed fuel pumps, provisioning services, vessel maintenance flexibility, waste disposal services, and nearby laundry.

 Sapphire Beach Marina, located on the East End of St. Thomas, is in a gated community 30 minutes from the airport and 5 minutes from the town of Red Hook.
-It a small marina with just 66 berths, however, it has all the amenities of a larger facility including a white sand beach, pool, restaurants, coffee shop, laundry, and bathroom facilities.
+It is a small marina with just 66 berths, however, it has all the amenities of a larger facility including a white sand beach, pool, restaurants, coffee shop, laundry, and bathroom facilities.